-Voltage Disconnect on page 49.
+Voltage Disconnect on page 48.

-MOV Fail One or more MOV cartridges have failed and must be replaced (indicated by an page 135.
+MOV Fail One or more MOV cartridges have failed and must be replaced (indicated by an

+Multiple Rectifier

+Comms Lost

-Multiple Rectifier Comms Lost More than one rectifier has lost communications.
-See also Rectifier Comms Lost on total ac supply failure.
+More than one rectifier is missing.
+See also Rectifier Comms Lost on page 129.

-Multiple Rectifier Fail Multiple rectifiers are faulty or their ac supply has failed without causing partial or
+Multiple Rectifier Fail Multiple rectifiers are faulty or their ac supply has failed without causing partial or total ac supply failure.

 Inhibited by: AC Fail and Partial AC Fail (if no more than one rectifier has failed while still detecting the AC supply).
-See details of Alarm Inhibiting on page 58.
+See details of Alarm Inhibiting on page 55.